How to fight cyberbullying - youth coaching

 Recognising the abuse

 The signs of cyberbullying are similar to those of “traditional” bullying.
 A bullied child will tend to be withdrawn, agitated, and reluctant to share conversation.
-He might suffer from loss of appetite, a decline in the quality of his schoolwork, general worry, or emotional upsets like crying for no apparent reason.
+They might suffer from loss of appetite, a decline in the quality of their schoolwork, general worry, or emotional upsets like crying for no apparent reason.

 Many times, the victim does not even know who the abuser is due to anonymous comments or user profiles.
-This leaves the child feeling paranoid, wondering who is making his life miserable and whether he knows the person in real life.
+This leaves the child feeling paranoid, wondering who is making their life miserable and whether they know the person in real life.